tenstorrent/tt-mlir/docs/src/specs/runtime-stitching.md

   to determine where the tensors should live.
 Runtime manually invokes a new data copy command to get the tenors to the correct memory space / correct memory address.
 - pybuda runtime invokes `mod_a` program submit
-- pybuda runtime also has metadata from compiler describing the location of
 - `mod_b` is invoked at runtime, this time it might be that the compiler left the tensor outputs in L1, so no data copy is needed to start running `mod_b` since the inputs are already in the correct location.